FredrikAugust/OpenCanasta/README.md

 we'll use `JWT` for authentication, and the front-end will communicate using a asynchronous requests -- simple `ajax` requests for logging in/out, finding a match et cetera, and WebSockets for the actual game communication.

+For testing the back-end I will simply use the built-in testing tools with `mix`, as they're more than sufficient.

 ## Structures